R-fred/Pimonitor/pi_monitor/README.md

 ### Getting data about your Raspberry pi
 Getting context data about your raspberry pi is useful, especially in industrial scenarii where your devices might be located anywhere around the globe.
-Getting this data at every run is computationally expensive.
+Getting this data every time you run a monitor is computationally expensive.
 Pi Monitor defines the *ContextData* class for that.
 This way, the never changing data about your Raspberry pi is collected only once at the beginning of the monitoring process.

 ```